fertapric/files/README.md

 If you are familiar with Docker, an official image can be found at [https://hub.docker.com/r/fertapric/files/](https://hub.docker.com/r/fertapric/files/).

+The Docker image provides an additional environment variable `FILES_PORT` to configure the port in which the service will accept requests.
+Defaults to port 80.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/fertapric/files.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.